spapadiamantis/3gm-wiki/Topic-Modelling.md

 LDA is an algorithm that is used to discover the topics that are in a text. **Topic modeling** is an unsupervised model for detecting topics in a corpus and categorizing similar texts.
 Assume that you have some documents, for example Government Gazette Documents, and you want to cluster them to similar topics, hence LDA is a perfect fit.
 The algorithms work in a different way regarding their mathematics.
 We are going to use `sklearn` for topic modeling and clustering to similar topics.

-In LDA, each document may be viewed as a [mixture](https://en.wikipedia.org/wiki/Mixture_model) of various topics where each document is considered to have a set of topics that are assigned to it via LDA.
+According to [4], in LDA, each document may be viewed as a [mixture](https://en.wikipedia.org/wiki/Mixture_model) of various topics where each document is considered to have a set of topics that are assigned to it via LDA.
 This is identical to [probabilistic latent semantic analysis](https://en.wikipedia.org/wiki/PLSA) (pLSA), except that in LDA the topic distribution is assumed to have a sparse [Dirichlet](https://en.wikipedia.org/wiki/Dirichlet_distribution) [prior](https://en.wikipedia.org/wiki/Prior_probability).
 The sparse Dirichlet priors encode the intuition that documents cover only a small set of topics and that topics use only a small set of words frequently.
 In practice, this results in a better disambiguation of words and a more precise assignment of documents to topics.
 LDA is a generalization of the [pLSA](https://en.wikipedia.org/wiki/PLSA) model, which is equivalent to LDA under a uniform Dirichlet prior distribution.

 The code is located at `3gm/topic_models.py`